ntampouratzis/MCU-bench/README.md

 - For floating-point FLOPS, compute the *exact* number of FLOPs executed by the kernel and divide by measured time.
 - For integer OPs, similarly count integer operations.
 - In multicore tests, rely on **FIFO-based synchronisation** to coordinate work between cores with minimal overhead.
+- We have measured the **FLOPS/Watt** using the YOJOCK USB C Digital Multimeter.

 ## Running (MicroPython)
 Download Thonny environment and build or obtain a MicroPython firmware for the target device (in case of RP2350 RISC-V based you can download the latest RISC-V firmware https://micropython.org/download/RPI_PICO2/).